portlandcodeschool/primer/_posts/topics/2014-11-15-content_management_systems.markdown

 title:  "Content Management Systems"
 description: "Managing lots of content - Site generators, Content Management Sytems, and site builders"
 date:   2014-11-15 11:00:00
-categories: html css
+category: topics
 comments: true
 ---

 Introduction
 =============
 Way back in the beginning of this course, we broke down things this way:

 * HTML took care if both content and structure
 * CSS did the appearance